cloudfoundry/uaa/docs/UAA-LDAP.md

 * <a name="ldap.base.mailAttributeName">`ldap.base.mailAttributeName`</a>
   the name of the attribute that contains the user's email address Default value is `mail`
+  If an email address is not available, one will be generated for the user.
   <br/>This property is always used.

+* <a name="ldap.base.mailSubstitute">`ldap.base.mailSubstitute`</a>
+  Defines a pattern, `{0}@ldap-generated.email.com`, that the system uses to generate an email address based on the username for the user.
+  This property will set the email address for the user if the LDAP email address is null or if the property `ldap.base.mailSubstituteOverridesLdap` is set to true.
+The pattern must contain `{0}` to be substituted for the username.
+  Default value is `null`
+  <br/>This property is optional

+* <a name="ldap.base.mailSubstituteOverridesLdap">`ldap.base.mailSubstituteOverridesLdap`</a>
+  If set to true and the property/pattern `ldap.base.mailSubstitute` is defined the users email address will be generated from the pattern, always.
+  Default value is `false`
+  <br/>This property is optional

 * <a name="ldap.base.userDn">`ldap.base.userDn`</a>